Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 ```

-Further, each entity type, based on its functionality, will add new elements to this schema.
-For example, in case of relationships, there will also be present the `from` and `to` fields, pointing to the entities being in relationship.
+Further, each entity type, based on its functionality, adds new elements to this schema.
+For example, in case of relationships, there are the `from` and `to` fields present, pointing to the entities within the relationship.

 The `attributes` part is used to store the system or application-specific properties, and it's an array of properties with fixed schema as follows: